Academic Calendar 2024-2025

 Academic Regulations exist to maintain the standards of the Certificate, and to ensure the candidates have the mandatory knowledge and experience to merit receiving the Certificate.
 Certificates are awarded according to the requirements and processes set out in the Academic Regulations.

-Every student is responsible for knowing and meeting or upholding the Academic Regulations in order to progress through, and ultimately be awarded, the Certificate.
+Every student is responsible for knowing and meeting or upholding the Academic Regulations in order to progress through, and ultimately be awarded, the Certificate in Business.
 The Academic Regulations below are currently in effect.
 Regulations are consistently reviewed and may change from time to time.
 Any changes that take place during the academic year will be communicated to students; it remains the student’s responsibility to be aware of any such changes.

 Each candidate for the Certificate must successfully achieve the Regulations below to progress, and to be eligible to be awarded the Certificate.
 Failure to meet these Regulations will be reviewed by the Program Manager on behalf of the Associate Dean, Undergraduate, who may impose sanctions such as a requirement to withdraw from the Certificate.